kf6gpe/kyma-kata-git/presentation.md

 1. Create or clone a repository
 2. _Sync_ your repository with Github.
 3. Make changes.
-4. _Add_ files to be committed.
+4. _Stage_ files to be committed.
-5. Commit the files.
+5. _Commit_ the changes.
 6. _Push_ your files to the repository.
 7. Return to step 2.

 # Demo
 - (Demo) How to clone the Kyma Kata repository using Visual Studio Code.
 - (Demo) How to commit a file to the Kyma Kata repository.
-- (Demo) How to remove a file from the Kyma Kata repository
+- (Demo) How to remove a file from the Kyma Kata repository.

 # Other things you may want to do.
 - Look at git's log of changes.
 - Tag revisions you want to return to easily.

 # Demo (2)
+- Staging and unstaging using Visual Studio Code
 - Looking at the log in Visual Studio Code
 - Tagging a commit in Visual Studio Code